OmarSalah997/pdp11-VHDL/README.md

 # pdp11-VHDL
-simulation od pdp11 processor using VHDL language
+simulation of pdp11 processor using VHDL language this project can work on model-sim simulation environment there is 2 assmblers supporting 2 writing styles of assembly language.